ededias/dailylog/README.md

   03/06
   I created a crud for visitants on my work
   04/06
-  Today I pupulate a database and make a selection of a products to frot-end a website
+  Today I pupulate a database and make a selection of a products to frot-end with ajax a website 04/06
+  Today I create a crud for my person blog, I need fish him a [Clique aqui](https:://edenilsondias.com)
+  now have only index page

 ### Another projects dev after this created